NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/installation/desktop/install_macOS.rst

       Python: Folder Displayed at Conclusion of Install

 Once Python is installed, you need to extend it by installing a few additional packages.
-To faciliate this phase of the installation, we created a **nheri_simcenter** python package that automatically installs all other dependencies.
+To facilitate this phase of the installation, we created a **nheri_simcenter** python package that automatically installs all other dependencies.
 Start a Terminal window and type the following command:

 .. code-block:: bash